-• There is a possibility that your prolapse will come back after removal of the mesh.
-It is difficult to know how likely this is, but the risk is higher with total mesh removal Some patients may choose to manage the prolapse with pelvic floor exercises or vaginal pessaries.
+There is a possibility that your original vaginal prolapse symptoms will come back after removal of the mesh; this is dependent on how much mesh is removed.

+Some patients may choose to manage the prolapse with pelvic floor exercises or vaginal pessaries.
 A pessary is a silicone ring which is inserted into the vagina to reduce the prolapse, instead of further surgery.

-Surgical options for recurrence of prolapse after abdominal sacrocolpopexy /hysteropexy mesh removal are limited to non-mesh repairs of prolapse.
 It may be possible to have a non-mesh prolapse repair procedure at the same time of mesh removal surgery, to reduce the risk of prolapse recurring.
-It may be preferrable to assess for recurrent prolapse after recovery from mesh removal surgery and have a repair at a later stage.
+It may be preferable to assess for recurrent prolapse in after recovery from mesh removal surgery and have a repair at a later stage.
 Your surgeon will discuss this possibility with you.